gotwig/DonkeyIsland/README.md

 Install the SFML development libraries for your distribution.
 Ubuntu/Arch Linux ship them in their repositories.
 After that, open the CMake file in your IDE and compile the target(KDevelop, QTCreator, CLion tested).

 ###Windows
 Just open the Visual Studio solution (.sln) file and compile the target.
+Only 64bit supported.

 # License
 I am not sure about the image rights, I found them on Google/Deviantart, and hold no copyright to any of the assets.